 Stress incontinence: Leakage of urine when you exert pressure on your bladder by coughing, sneezing, laughing, exercising or lifting something heavy.

 Urge incontinence: Sudden, intense urge to urinate followed by an involuntary loss of urine.

-Overflow incontinence: Frequent or constant dribbling of urine due to a bladder that doesn’t empty completely.
+Overflow incontinence: Frequent or constant dripping of urine due to a bladder that doesn’t empty completely.

 Functional incontinence: A physical or mental impairment keeps you from making it to the toilet in time.

 Mixed incontinence: When you experience more than one type of urinary incontinence.